Tracks developments of existing or new component technologies applied to engine and transmission as well as fuel efficiency and emission regulations.

 As major emission compliance and air quality challenges emerge, OEMs must evolve conventional powertrain technology and manage the transition to electrified propulsion systems.

 IHS Markit’s Powertrain Components and Technology Service provides insight, context, data, and analytics for the key technologies that are reshaping engines and transmissions in cars and light commercial vehicles.

 Users can quickly access key insights from market developments, put context around events and technology trends, dive into deep data and forecasts, and seamlessly drive analytics to support their most challenging decisions.

 Planners and strategists use the service to:

 The Powertrain Components & Technology Service is part of a suite of vehicle contenting services.
 Delivered through AutoTechInsight, an IHS Markit automotive strategy and planning solution, the service provides a view into current automotive trends and future demand through:

-Prior to joining IHS Markit, Michael was employed for several years in the automotive industry having previously worked as a powertrain development engineer for Ford Motor Company and a Systems Integration engineer for Delphi.
-Michael graduated from City University London in 2013 with a 1st Class MEng Mechanical Engineering degree
+Prior to joining S&P Global, Michael was employed for several years in the automotive industry having previously worked as a powertrain development engineer for a Global OEM and a Systems Integration engineer for leading Tier 1 Supplier.
+Michael has a 1st Class MEng Mechanical Engineering degree.